-The Commission created the Wisconsin Pro Bono Honor Society with support from the State Bar’s pro bono program to honor Wisconsin lawyers who have performed at least 50 hours of qualifying pro bono legal services during the past calendar year.
-We are proud to offer this opportunity to recognize volunteer lawyers who help to provide equal access to justice under law.
+We created the Wisconsin Pro Bono Honor Society in 2013 to honor Wisconsin lawyers who who helped to provide equal access to justice under law by performing at least 50 hours of qualifying pro bono legal services during the past calendar year.
 Attorneys may certify that they or another attorney qualify.
-Law firms, judges, and pro bono organizations who are knowledgeable about an attorney’s pro bono work may also certify attorneys who meet the criteria.
+Law firms, judges, and agencies who are knowledgeable about an attorney’s pro bono work may also certify attorneys who meet the criteria.
 We begin accepting certifications each fall through the form below.

 Attorneys are eligible for certification if they are in good standing with the State Bar of Wisconsin and have performed at least 50 hours of qualifying pro bono legal services during the preceding calendar year.
 Qualifying pro bono legal services for this program means the direct provision of legal services without fee or expectation of fee, or at a substantially reduced fee, to: